nseidm1/LazyLoadingAdapter/README.md

 <br>
 6) size - The size of the LRU cache in megabytes
 <br>
-7) isImages - If the adapter will be loading thumbnails from image files or video files.
-If your List is Longs of IDs, this boolean tell the loader thread to target the Images or Videos thumbnail provider
+7) isImages - If the adapter will be loading thumbnails from image files or video files

 The constructor throws UnsupportedContentException - Per design only strings of local paths, Longs of thumb IDs, or URIs of remote media are supported